Heinz-Harald Frentzen: Williams (1997–1998)

 For the 1997 season, Frentzen replaced 1996 champion Damon Hill at the Williams-Renault team.
 At the first race of the season, Frentzen took the lead at the first corner and remained there until his first pit stop.
 He was running second late in the race when a brake disc exploded, throwing him off the circuit and into retirement.
 He took his first win at the fourth race of the year at San Marino.
 Frentzen followed this with his first pole position of his career at the following round in Monaco, but did not finish the race.
 After inconsistency marked the first half of the season, Frentzen finished the second half of season with six points scoring performances including five consecutive podiums.
 Despite eight front-row starts and seven podium finishes, Frentzen was generally out-performed by team-mate Jacques Villeneuve, out-qualifying the French-Canadian only four times during the season.
 Frentzen was unable to secure another victory and finished third in the driver's championship standings with 42 points to teammate Villeneuve's 81.
 He would be elevated to second after the disqualification of Michael Schumacher.

 Renault discontinued factory support for the Williams engines in 1998.
 Williams also lost chief designer Adrian Newey to McLaren during the off-season.
 Consequently the team suffered a loss of performance compared to eventual title winners McLaren and Williams' 1997 title-rivals Ferrari.
-Frentzen would start the season with a podium at Albert Park, however this would be the highlight of Frentzen's year.
-He was unable to repeat the podium, and was once again out-performed by team mate Jacques Villenuve.
+Frentzen would start the season with a podium at Albert Park.
+This would be the highlight of Frentzen's year, as he was unable to repeat the podium, and was once again out-performed by team mate Jacques Villenuve.
 Frentzen finished the season placed 7th in the championship with 17 points.
 Frentzen would depart Williams during the off-season after two difficult years, with the time considered disappointing due to difficulty adjusting to the different atmosphere at Williams compared to Sauber and disagreements with head engineer Patrick Head.